 She will set up her desk while my husband and I struggle to make up the twin bed in the crowded space.

-Though her collection of electronic gadgets may sound excessive, on this subject, she is a typical college student: According to The Chronicle of Higher Education:
+Though her collection of electronic gadgets may sound excessive, on this subject, she is a typical college student: According to this story in The Chronicle of Higher Education:

 In a survey conducted this year by the education-technology organization Educause, 76 percent of undergraduates reported owning a smart phone, an increase of 14 percentage points compared with the previous year.
 Fifty-eight percent said they owned at least three Internet-capable devices.